Growing Potatoes - Top Gardening Tips

 These potatoes will need protecting from frosts in the winter either by putting the container in a greenhouse or covering the container with a fleece and putting them in a sheltered spot away from the worsts frosts.
 By a house is a great spot.

-To successfully chit/sprout your seed potatoes, place them in a cool place, frost free room with plenty of light in a clean egg box or seed tray with the rose end facing up (the end with the most ‘eyes’).
+To successfully chit/sprout your seed potatoes, place them in a cool place, frost-free room with plenty of light in a clean egg box or seed tray with the rose end facing up (the end with the most ‘eyes’).
 The potatoes are ready for planting when the sprouts measure about 2cm long.
+Read more about how to chit potatoes here.

-Plant your chitted potatoes when the soil has started to warm up, usually from mid-march or early april.
-Start by digging a trench 7.5-13cm (3in deep, although the exact depth should vary according to the variety of potato you’re planting.
+Plant your chitted potatoes when the soil has started to warm up, usually from mid-march or early April.
+Start by digging a trench 7.5-13cm (3 inches deep, although the exact depth should vary according to the variety of potato you’re planting).

 Potatoes can be planted in a container or out in the garden or raised bed.
 Always place the tubers/seed potatoes rose end up (the end where tiny buds can be seen).